FluxML/Flux.jl/docs/src/models/advanced.md

 When it is desired to not include all the model parameters (for e.g. transfer learning), we can simply not pass in those layers into our call to `params`.

+!!! compat "Flux ≤ 0.13"
+    The mechanism described here is for Flux's old "implicit" training style.
+    When upgrading for Flux 0.14, it should be replaced by [`freeze!`](@ref Flux.freeze!) and `thaw!`.

 Consider a simple multi-layer perceptron model where we want to avoid optimising the first two `Dense` layers.
 We can obtain this using the slicing features `Chain` provides: